Could your period pain be endometriosis?

 "To start with, my periods just seemed a bit more painful than normal; then the pain started to take longer and longer to go away.
 I had to take time off work with my periods, and it seemed to worsen from there."

 After numerous clinic appointments and investigations, Laura was diagnosed with endometriosis.
-By this time, she was missing up to a week of work every month because of her symptoms.
+By this time, she was missing up to a week of work every month because of her endometriosis period pain.
 Unfortunately, Laura's case is not unusual.
 It can take up to 7 or 8 years for some women with endometriosis to be diagnosed and receive help.
 This is something that charities such as Endometriosis UK and other campaigners are keen to change.

 "Endometriosis has had a huge impact on my life.
 For the last four years, I have been in daily pain.
 This has affected my social life and my career too.
 I have had a lot of absence from work due to being unable to function properly due to the pain."